What Happens in Each SDLC Phase?

 • Updates and Enhancements: Implement updates to add new features, improve performance, or adapt to changes in technology and business needs.

-• Security Patches: Regularly update the system to address vulnerabilities and ensure compliance with security standards.
+• Security Patches: Regularly update the system to address security vulnerabilities and ensure compliance with security standards.

 • Performance Optimization: Make adjustments to improve system speed, scalability, and resource efficiency as usage patterns evolve.